An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

-An EPD helps to answer a crucial sustainability question – how does your product perform in different stages of its life cycle?
-It’s an objective report, which summarises a life cycle assessment (LCA).
-An EPD studies what your product is made of and how it impacts the environment across its entire lifecycle.
+An Environmental Product Declaration (EPD) answers a crucial sustainability question – how does your product perform in different stages of its life cycle?
+It’s an objective report, and summarises a Life Cycle Assessment (LCA).
+An EPD studies what your product is made of, in order to establish the environment impact across its entire lifecycle.

-EPDs are becoming standard in product manufacture and construction and are often demanded within supply chains and by investors.
-They provide data on a product’s environmental impact, such as resource consumption, energy use, waste generation and emissions to air, water and soil in line with the European Standard EN 15804, ISO 14025 and other relevant international standards.
+EPDs are becoming standard in product manufacture and construction, so supply chains and investors increasingly demand them.
+They provide data on a product’s environmental impact, such as resource consumption, energy use, waste generation and emissions to air, water and soil, in line with the European Standard EN 15804, ISO 14025 and other relevant international standards.

-- Offer commercial advantage, especially when clients are asking about the environmental performance and impact of products over their life cycle.
-EPDs are also crucial when architects, designers and specifiers demand them as part of their procurement process.
+- Offer commercial advantage, especially when clients ask about the environmental performance and impact of products over their life cycle.
+In addition, EPDs are also crucial when architects, designers and specifiers demand them as part of their procurement process.

 - Prepare manufacturers for upcoming legislation, such as EU and UK CBAM, EU Green Claims Directive, and others where failure to comply will increase operating costs.